ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Settings\Color\Utilities\Color;

 $presets
-    // `add` method is used to add the preset to the collection ->add(new Palette(
+    // `add` method is used to add the preset instance to the collection ->add(new Palette(
         'base',
         'Brand Base Color',